Welasco/ExchangeBuild/README.md

 Powershell Module to List all Exchange Builds

 # How to Install

+This Module is Published at https://www.powershellgallery.com/packages/ExchangeBuild

-Open powershell as Administrator and type:
+In order to install just open the powershell as Administrator and type:

 Install-Module ExchangeBuild

 Import-Module ExchangeBuild

 # How to use the Module